MicrosoftDocs/biztalk-docs/biztalk/technical-guides/how-to-move-the-bam-star-schema-database2.md

 ---
-description: "Learn more about: How to Move the BAM Star Schema Database"
+description: "Learn how to move the Business Activity Monitoring (BAM) Star Schema database to another server and update the references to the new BAM Star Schema database."
 title: "How to Move the BAM Star Schema Database2 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"